It was an SOP procedure for rescue crews to immediately respond to two SEPTA bus accident scenes in South Philadelphia.

 Beginning January, SEPTA will replace the currently used mirror measuring 15 by 8 inches with a new mirror measuring 12 by 8 inches.
 It is not because mirrors are blamed for accidents.
 In fact SEPTA’s currently used Roscoe mirrors measuring 15 by 8 inches were installed at the request of the bus drivers, and added that blind spot could not be completely obliterated.

-To avoid road crashes, SEPTA is teaching their drivers the safety technique called ‘Rock-And-Roll’ that would the accidents that killed Sheena White.
+To avoid road crashes, SEPTA is teaching their drivers the safety technique called ‘Rock-And-Roll' that would have prevented the accidents that killed Sheena White.

 Since January of 2011, SEPTA cashed out about $3.3 million as remunerations for bus collisions with pedestrians and more than 50% was a result of left turn accidents.